exetermcr/exetermcr.github.io/exeter-house.markdown

 There are two computers and a printer in the Chapel for use by members of Exeter College.
 In order to log on you will need an Exeter College IT account.
 You will receive details about this from the College shortly after the you move in.
-Wi-Fi is available in all communal areas of EH, but not in most bedrooms.
+WiFi (eduroam and OWL networks) should be available in all communal areas and bedrooms.
 The IT department can be contacted at <it-help@exeter.ox.ac.uk>.
-Ethernet cables are available from the IT department located in the tower besides the Rector's lodgings.

 ### Local facilities